FilipFric/lake_telemetry/README.md

 # lake_telemetry
 This website displays a graph of lake temperature over a period of time.

-It is made with plain PHPv8.1.2 and plain JavaScript.
+It is made with plain PHPv8.1.2 and plain JavaScript + chart.js.

 It runs on Apache/2.4.52.